Rep. D'Esposito to Newsmax: Probe Must Continue in Trump Shooting

-The assassination attempt against former President Donald Trump was a "failure of law enforcement on many levels" and investigations must continue to determine who to hold accountable, Rep. Anthony D'Esposito said on Newsmax Sunday.
+The assassination attempt against former President Donald Trump was a "failure of law enforcement on many levels" and investigations must continue to determine who to hold accountable, Rep. Anthony D'Esposito told Newsmax on Sunday.

 "As someone who has served in law enforcement for a long time, it's very hard to Monday morning quarterback about how law enforcement agencies respond to a certain incident or handle a certain incident," the New York Republican told Newsmax's "Sunday Report."